Lewis Kent: Parliament

 Kent was elected to parliament at the 1980 federal election, defeating the incumbent Liberal member Roger Johnston in the Division of Hotham.
 He was re-elected at the 1983, 1984 and 1987 elections.
 He served on several parliamentary committees and joined a number of parliamentary delegations to other countries.

-Kent was a member of the Labor Left faction and came into conflict with the Hawke Government on a number of occasions.
+Kent was a member of the Labor Left faction and came into conflict with the Hawke government on a number of occasions.
 In 1986, he walked out of Paul Keating's budget speech, along with Peter Milton and John Scott, when it was announced that the government would resume uranium sales to France.
 During the debate over the introduction of the Australia Card, Kent said that it was un-Australian and that it would be more appropriate to call it a Hitlercard or Stalincard.

-In November 1989, Liberal MPs Ken Aldred and Jim Short alleged that Kent was "an agent of a foreign power" and had ties to the UDBA, the Yugoslav secret police.
+In 1989, Kent was deselected as Labor candidate for Hotham in favour of former ACTU president Simon Crean.
+In November that year, Liberal MPs Ken Aldred and Jim Short alleged that Kent was "an agent of a foreign power" and had ties to the UDBA, the Yugoslav secret police.
 Their allegations were based on a statutory declaration from a member of Melbourne's Yugoslav community.
 Kent vigorously denied their claims, describing them as a smear campaign.
 He was suspended from parliament for 24 hours for using unparliamentary language.
 The House of Representatives later voted on party lines to suspend Aldred for two days, following a report from the privileges committee.

 Kent's political career ended at the 1990 federal election, when he attempted to transfer to the newly created Division of Corinella.
 He was defeated by the Liberal candidate Russell Broadbent.